yuiseki/yuiseki/README.md

 ## Education

-- 2004-2008
+- Master degree of Media and Governance, Keio University, Graduate School of Media and Governance (2010)
-  - Musashi Institute of Technology, Environmental and Information Studies, Department of Information Media
+- Bachelor degree of Environmental and Information Studies, Musashi Institute of Technology, Environmental and Information Studies, Department of Information Media (2008)
-    - Bachelor degree of Environmental and Information Studies
-- 2008-2010
-  - Keio University, Graduate School of Media and Governance
-    - Master degree of Media and Governance

 ## Want to know more?